-For scheduled health journeys that you initiate in the CrowdHealth app, you will either receive a voucher to present in lieu of payment at your appointment, or you will pay out-of-pocket and quickly receive any funding from the Community.
+For scheduled health journeys that you initiate in the CrowdHealth app, you will either receive a voucher to present in lieu of payment at your appointment, or you will pay out-of-pocket and quickly receive any eligible funding from the Crowd.
 If you do receive a bill after an appointment, whether for care that was scheduled or unscheduled, just scan it into the CrowdHealth app, and we’ll coordinate the rest from there.

 To help you get a clearer idea of the Member experience, below is an example to walk you through the process.

-That’s $750 per month for their family, compared to the $1400 in health insurance premiums they were paying before (in addition to satisfying large deductibles before coverage kicked in, ongoing copays, and expensive coinsurance—yuck!).
+A family of two parents in their late thirties, a toddler, and a six-year-old child contributes $695 for a CrowdHealth Family Membership each month.
+They’re saving over $700 compared to the $1400 in health insurance premiums they were paying before (in addition to satisfying large deductibles before their coverage kicked in, plus ongoing copays and expensive coinsurance—yuck!).

 Here’s what navigating a health event looks like for these Members: